PrudhviSaranya/PrudhviSaranya/README.md

 - Configured **load balancers** to optimize traffic distribution and ensure high availability.
 - Implemented **Auto Scaling groups** to dynamically adjust resources based on demand, improving cost efficiency.
 - Enhanced system reliability and scalability by following **best practices in cloud architecture**.
-- Gained hands-on experience with **Elastic IPs** and other AWS services to streamline operations.

 ---